21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 • Free tiers are genuinely useful in 2026: Canva, Pixlr, Fotor, and Picsart all offer capable free AI photo editor options.

-• Privacy varies widely: desktop tools (Photoshop, Lightroom, DxO, ON1) process locally; cloud tools (Canva, Pixlr, PhotoRoom, Cutout.pro) upload your images to remote servers.
+• Privacy varies widely: desktop tools (Photoshop, Lightroom, DxO, ON1) process locally, while cloud tools (Canva, Pixlr, PhotoRoom, Cutout.pro) upload your images to remote servers.

 CategoryPickWhy